addiction + more

 Many substances, such as alcohol, tranquilizers, opiates, and stimulants, over time, can also produce a phenomenon known as tolerance, where you must use a larger amount of the drug to produce the same level of intoxication.
-The experienced team of professionals at The Ajna Center will work hand in hand with each client to provide education and awareness in order to successfully navigate their recovery process.
+The experienced team of professionals at The Ajna Center’s drug detox and inpatient rehab will work hand in hand with each client to provide education and awareness in order to successfully navigate their recovery process.

 Tobacco: People cite many reasons for using tobacco, including pleasure, improved performance and vigilance, relief of depression, curbing hunger, and weight control.

 The primary addicting substance in cigarettes is nicotine.
 But cigarette smoke contains thousands of other chemicals that also damage health.
 Hazards include heart disease, lung cancer and emphysema, peptic ulcer disease, and stroke.
 Withdrawal symptoms of smoking include anxiety, hunger, sleep disturbances, and depression.

 Smoking is responsible for nearly a half million deaths each year.
 Tobacco use costs the nation an estimated $100 billion a year, mainly in direct and indirect health care costs.

 Alcohol: Although many people have a drink as a “pick me up,” alcohol actually depresses the brain.
 Alcohol lessens your inhibitions, slurs speech, and decreases muscle control and coordination, and may lead to alcoholism.